divio/documentation-framework/_sources/structure.rst.txt

 -----------------------

-Though it's rare to find it clear examples of it used fully, a great deal of documentation recognises, in different ways, each of these four functions.
+Though it's rare to find clear examples of it used fully, a great deal of documentation recognises, in different ways, each of these four functions.

 Good examples of the scheme in substantial projects include: